Avoid Solar Power Purchase Agreements (PPAs)

 Where Tax Credits Go

-Since the solar company owns the solar array, all the tax credits and incentives associated with it go to the solar company, not the PPA lessor.
+Since the solar company owns the solar array, all the tax credits and incentives associated with it go to the solar company, not the PPA lessee.
 In Utah, these credits include the Utah State Tax Credit and the Federal Tax Credit.
 While this may not be a con for Utahans who couldn’t take advantage of these incentives or credits anyway, those who qualify for them are missing out on big-time savings, provided their home’s monthly kWh usage is high enough.

 Watch Out for Over-Installing Panels in PPAs